Jonathan2251/lbd/source/gpu.rst

 Now, you find llvm IR expanding from cpu to gpu becoming influentially more and more.
 And actually, llvm IR expanding from version 3.1 to now as I feel.

-.. [#Quantitative-grid] Book Figure 4.13 of Computer Architecture: A Quantitative Approach 5th edition (The
-       Morgan Kaufmann Series in Computer Architecture and Design)

-.. [#Quantitative-gpu-mem] Book Figure 4.17 of Computer Architecture: A Quantitative Approach 5th edition (The
-       Morgan Kaufmann Series in Computer Architecture and Design)

 .. [#polygon] https://www.quora.com/Which-one-is-better-for-3D-modeling-Quads-or-Tris